Meesaya Murukku: Development

 In August 2013, Aadhi, the lead singer of Hiphop Tamizha (HHT) revealed that he had been signed as lead for a full-length feature film based on HHT which was expected to be released by the mid of 2014.
 He also stated that there was a search for a suitable director to helm the spec script.
 During October 2016, a 90–second teaser was released on HHT's official YouTube channel, as news emerged that the film being titled as Meesaya Murukku produced by N. Ramasamy and Hema Rukmani for Thenandal Studio Limited, who green lit the project within five minutes of his narration and insisted him to perform as lead actor, after being impressed with his video song on Jallikattu, "Takkaru Takkaru".
 Apart from debuting as actor in a full-length role, Adhi also serves as writer and director besides composing the score and writing lyrics for the film.
 In a press meet before the film's release, Sundar C confirmed that it was partly biographical of Adhi's life.
 The film's title is derived from a phrase Adhi's father would often tell his son: "Thothalum jeythalum, meesaya murukku" (win or lose, always twirl your moustache).

 Adhi has stated that while Meesaya Murukku is "predominantly based on real incidents", such as his five friends from the film and the character Sudhakaran being based on real people, certain liberties were taken to make the film commercially viable.
 The film depicts Adhi and Jeeva as having been childhood friends, whereas in reality, the duo met via Orkut in 2005, when they were teenagers.

 Casting

 As revealed in 2013, Adhi continued to be lead actor and chose Aathmika to pair for him, after coming across her Facebook profile.
-The film also features Vivek and Vijayalakshmi in supporting roles, where the former plays the father of Adhi's character.
-The film features a mostly new cast and crew as per Adhi's wishes, with being Vivek the only established actor.
+The film features a mostly new cast and crew as per Adhi's wishes, with being Vivek, who plays Adhi's father, the only established actor.